 He is often called upon to provide second opinion in challenging and complex cases.
 This service can be provided remotely as a case review.

 Within our practice we have a number of experts including physicians, physiotherapists, specialist nurses and surgeon colleagues.

 Robotic surgical technology is advancing at a great speed.
 Robotic surgery can offer significant advantages in technically challenging cases and lead to improved outcomes including faster recovery, fewer complications and more precise surgery.

-Mr Chand is a key member of the newly formed Institute of Robotic Surgery at The London Clinic.
-Robotic surgery procedures are undertaken with his colleague, Dr Jim Khan, to ensure the highest levels of safety and excellence.
+Prof Chand is a national trainer in robotic surgery and a key member of the newly formed Institute of Robotic Surgery at The London Clinic.
+Robotic surgery procedures are undertaken with his specialist team to ensure the highest levels of safety and excellence.
+The practice now undertakes the highest volume of private robotic colorectal surgery in London.
 All robotic surgery procedures are performed using the latest da Vinci Xi model which is the technically most advanced surgical robot available.
-Mr Chand completed his advanced pelvic surgery fellowship in robotic surgery using this machine.
+Prof Chand completed his advanced pelvic surgery fellowship in robotic surgery using this machine.
 He also leads robotic training in GI surgery at University College London and University College London Hospital.

 Prof Chand works within a global collaborative of robotic surgeons and is involved in the research and development of the next generation of surgical robots in the US, China and India.

 Colorectal cancer is now one of the most common cancers in both men and women.
 Please see the excellent informative video in the "Symptoms" section.